Tyrrrz/CliWrap/Readme.md

        .SetPassword("securepassword123"));
 ```

-> ⚠️ Specifying domain and password is only supported on Windows and will result in an exception on other operating systems.
+> ⚠️ Running a process under a different username is supported across all platforms, but the domain and password options only work on Windows.
-> Specifying username, on the other hand, is supported across all platforms.

 #### `WithValidation(...)`

 Sets the strategy for validating the result of an execution.

-The following modes are available:
+**Accepted values**:

 - `CommandResultValidation.None` — no validation
 - `CommandResultValidation.ZeroExitCode` — ensures zero exit code when the process exits

-Default: `CommandResultValidation.ZeroExitCode`.
+**Default**: `CommandResultValidation.ZeroExitCode`.

+**Examples**:

-Disable validation:
+- Disable validation:

 ```csharp
 var cmd = Cli.Wrap("git")
     .WithValidation(CommandResultValidation.None);
 ```

-Enable validation:
+- Enable validation:

 ```csharp
 // Ensure that exit code is zero after the process exits (otherwise throw an exception)